7 Ideas for Keeping Milkweed Aphid-free

 Here’s are some tips to keep that army from ever forming, so you can save your precious milkweed plants:

-1. RUB THEM OUT: some people simply control them by rubbing them off with their fingers and thumbs .
+1. RUB THEM OUT: some people simply get rid of aphids by rubbing them off with their fingers and thumbs .
 This can be effective when the numbers are low if you’re not afraid to get your hands (or gloves) dirty.

 2. HOSE THEM DOWN: a steady stream of water on the aphids can also displace them.
 You’ll need to hold the milkweed plant with your other hand to avoid stem breakage.